by Steven Gledhill for FREEdom from MEdom Project

 It is often taught that Jesus may have been angry or frustrated at the lack of faith of his closest followers.
 I struggle with that.
 Except for the disciples, most had not seen a resurrection.
 His disciples had seen a young girl (the daughter of Jairus) resurrected that had been dead for a minute but Lazarus had been in a tomb for four days.
 I have to believe that the Son of God was bigger and deeper and more compassionate than someone who would be angry that believers doubted the possibility of resurrection; having seen their brother and friend suffer into death.

-While Jesus could have been human enough to be a little bit unnerved when confronted by Mary, I do not for a moment believe he was deeply angry with her or anyone else.
+While Jesus could have been human enough to be a little bit unnerved when confronted by Mary (the sister of Lazarus), I do not for a moment believe he was deeply angry with her or anyone else.
 I don’t think he was mad at anyone.
 I think he was angry at evil and death and that he had regret about bringing Lazarus from the life of the dream fulfilled back into the sickness of deferred hope—considering that Lazarus will die yet again..
 I believe that being deeply angered and troubled comes from his own deferred hope making his own heart sick.
-It’s in that sense that Jesus brought Lazarus from life back into death—from resurrected new life back to the sin-produced process of imminent physical death.
+It’s in that sense that I believe Jesus brought Lazarus from life back into death—from resurrected new life back to the sin-infested process of imminent physical death.

 There was probably a festive celebration for the return of Lazarus.
 Jesus likely attended.
 But only Jesus and Lazarus would experience the heartache of deferred hope now that Lazarus knew what he was missing.
 Having been present with the Lord, Lazarus would understand better than anyone the fulfillment of the promise of the inheritance.
 Jesus loved Lazarus so much, I believe it broke his heart to bring Lazarus back into the evil and death of the world.
 It is the death and hate in the world that stinks so bad.
 Deeply distressed about it, Jesus wept for his friend.
 (For a deeper study of this read If I Only Knew Then What I Know Now)